adept/full-fledged-hledger/09-remortgage/README.md

 - Compact rules file to classify expenses

-- Mortgage with automatic interest and capital payments tracking
+- Mortgage with automatic interest and capital payments tracking, with one re-mortgage

 - Auto-generated reports: